nih-cfde/organization/README.md

 ### Reporting

-Complete your monthly reporting form by the *last* business day of each month.
+Complete your monthly reporting form by the 15th day of each month.
 [Reporting Guide](https://github.com/nih-cfde/project-management/blob/master/MonthlyReportingGuide.md)

-Submit your deliverables by the *last* business day of the month they are due.
+Submit your deliverables to UMD at least two days before they are due to NIH.
 [Delivery Guide](https://github.com/nih-cfde/project-management/blob/master/DeliveryGuide.md)

-Submit your financial report by the *last* business day of the quarter.
+Submit your financial report by the 6th business day of the month.
 [Financial Report Guide](https://github.com/nih-cfde/project-management/blob/master/FinancialReportingGuide.md)

 Request changes to delivery dates and changes in deliverables by contacting <bob> [Change Request Guide](https://github.com/nih-cfde/project-management/blob/master/ChangeRequestGuide.md)